maen08/djangoroku/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://github.com/ioi2908/djangoroku)

-Djangoroku is the package that helps to deploy django application to heroku without worry of creating files required or installing third-party packages.
-The tool will all do for you!
+Djangoroku is the package that helps you to deploy a django application on Heroku.
+No need to create files required or installing third-party packages.
+Djangoroku handles all!

+#### How?

-  - It setup the `settings.py` file for deployment
+  - Configure the `settings.py` file for deployment
-  - It install all the necessary packages in your project
+  - Install all the necessary packages in your project
   - Deploy the application while coding
-  - It setup the default database, `sqlite` in heroku
+  - Configure the default database, `sqlite` in heroku

 ### Tech